unfoldingWord/uw-content-validation/README.md

 1. Translation Notes (TN) tables in Tab-Separated Values (TSV) files
 1. Markdown files (and markdown fields in TSV files)
 1. Plain-text files
-1. Metadata (manifest) JSON files
+1. Metadata (manifest) YAML files

 Note: There is also a separate function for checking individual TN/TSV lines which is intended to be able to provide instant user feedback if built into a TSV editor.

 The top-level checking components display:

 1. A list of things that were checked (successList)
-1. A list of (higher-priority) errors
-1. A list of (lower-priority) warnings
+1. Typically a list of (higher-priority) errors and a list of (lower-priority) warnings, but other formats for display of messages are also demonstrated.

 However, the lower-level checking functions provide only the list of success message strings and one list of `notices` (i.e., warnings/errors combined) typically consisting of the following eight fields:

 1. A notice priority number in the range 1-1000.
 Each different type of warning/error has a unique number (but not each instance of those warnings/errors).
 By default, notice priority numbers 700 and over are considered `errors` and 0-699 are considered `warnings`.
-1. The 3-character UPPERCASE book code or OBS (if relevant)
+1. The 3-character UPPERCASE [book code](http://ubsicap.github.io/usfm/identification/books.html) or [OBS](https://www.openbiblestories.org/) (if relevant)
 1. The chapter number or story number (if relevant)
-1. The verse number of frame number
+1. The verse number or frame number
-1. The actual general description text of the notice
+1. The actual general descriptive text of the notice
-1. A zero-based integer index which indicates the position of the error in the given text (line or file). -1 indicates that this index does not contain any useful information, e.g., for a global error.
+1. A zero-based integer index which indicates the zero-based position of the error in the given text (line or file). -1 indicates that this index does not contain any useful information, e.g., for a global error.
 1. An extract of the checked text which indicates the area containing the problem.
 Where helpful, some character substitutions have already been made, for example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.
-(The length of the extract is settable as an option.)
+(The length of the extract defaults to ten characters, but is settable as an option.)
 1. A string indicating the context of the notice, e.g., `in line 17 of 'someBook.usfm'`.